Address for your GPS:

 Explore the last two surviving original WWII Siegfried Line Bunkers.

-Bunker 2 explains the history of the Siegfried Line and shows some interesting original artefacts of the long gone bunkers and the soldiers that lived inside them.
+One Bunker documents the history of the Siegfried Line and shows some interesting original artefacts of the long gone bunkers and the soldiers that lived inside them.

-Bunker 1 is fully equipped as it looked in WWII and houses an original 105mm field artillery piece.
+The other Bunker is fully equipped as it looked in WWII and houses an original 105mm field artillery piece.

 Use the Siegfried Line Museum at Bad Bergzabern to see "the other side of the fence", the famous Maginot Line.